sigmastratum/documentation/sigma-runtime/README.md

 # SIGMA Runtime

 This repository contains the evolving runtime architecture of the SIGMA cognitive framework.
-Each subdirectory represents a distinct phase in the system’s architectural evolution — from the original Reference Implementation (RI) to modular architectures (MA) supporting distributed cognition and external memory integration.
+Each subdirectory represents a distinct phase in the system’s architectural evolution — from the original Reference Implementation (RI) to the modular architectures (MA) supporting distributed cognition and external memory integration.

 ---